Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: The Proposed Method: PSHGCN

-We can observe that the above methods try to approximate the spectral heterogeneous graph convolution $h$ by learning different weights.
-However, all of these methods exhibit comparatively lower expressiveness compared to the spectral graph convolution defined in Equation~\eqref{eq:g}.
-In fact, the spectral graph convolution has the ability to approximate arbitrary convolution functions, given a sufficiently large value of $K$, whereas the above methods lack this capability.
+We can observe that the above methods try to approximate the heterogeneous graph filter by learning different weights.
+However, these methods constitute specific instances of the graph filter $h(\mathbf{P}_1,\mathbf{P}_2,\ldots,\mathbf{P}_R)$, i.e., they cannot be equivalent to this noncommutative polynomial $h$, which limits their expressiveness.
+In fact, the polynomial graph filter $h$ possesses the capacity to approximate arbitrary filter functions, given that the order $K$ is sufficiently high.